Noise in the Office: Annoying & Unsafe

-There are three main components of soundproofing commercial spaces:
+There are three ways of soundproofing commercial spaces:

 - Sound Reduction – Stops noise from entering your space (through windows, etc) in the first place.

-- Sound Absorption – Stops noise that does enter your space from reverberating (bouncing) around.
+- Sound Absorption – Stops noise that does enter your space from boucing around.

-- Sound Masking – Does not stop noise or reverberation, instead creates a base amount of noise to hide any particularly distracting noises.
+- Sound Masking – Does not stop noise or echoing, instead creates a controlled level of of noise to hide more distracting noises.
 (Not technically soundproofing.)

 If you’re not sure, think about how sound travels: via vibrations carried by air.
 Air sealing your windows, ceilings, doors, and walls with sound reduction products will stop outside noise- like construction -from traveling into your space.
 Placing sound absorbing products inside your building will reduce the echo of noise generated in your office.

-It’s entirely possible that you will need both types of products.
+It’s possible that you will need both types of products.
 Often, once we get rid of one sound, another becomes all too clear.
-If a combination of sound reducing and absorbing still allows some noise through, sound masking can be a great final touch without spending an exponential amount to get the next tier of sound reduction performance.
+If both sound reducing and absorbing still allows some noise through, sound masking allows you to select a less distracting noise to drown out the noises you want to get rid of.

 Now you know: